umbraco/Umbraco.Packages/bellissima/README.md

 - [Contentment v14 branch](https://github.com/leekelleher/umbraco-contentment/tree/dev/wip/bellissima) - Lee Kelleher's progress with the Contentment package on v14.

 - [Personalisation Groups v14 branch](https://github.com/AndyButland/UmbracoPersonalisationGroupsCore/tree/feature/migrate-to-14) - Andy Butland's progress with the Personalisation Groups package on v14.

+- [UI Examples](https://github.com/umbraco/UI-Examples/tree/dev/v14) - examples of how to use the Umbraco UI in real scenarios in the back office (still under development).

 - [Bellissima](https://github.com/umbraco/Umbraco.CMS.Backoffice) - the source code for the v14 new backoffice